 The foregoing property and/or funds, plus all interest, dividends and other distributions and payments thereon (collectively the “Distributions”) received by Escrow Agent, less any property and/or funds distributed or paid in accordance with this Escrow Agreement, are collectively referred to herein as “Escrow Property”.
+The Escrow Agent shall have no duty to solicit the Escrow Property.

 2. Investment of Escrow Property (Depositors are to select one of the following options, initial the option selected and, if “(b)” is selected, insert the appropriate information.)